-From December 6th (Fri) to December 10th (TUE) 2019, a group exhibition will be held at “Gallery COMMON” in Harajuku.
+From December 6th (Fri) to December 10th (TUE) 2019, a group exhibition will be held at “Gallery COMMON” in Harajuku, JAPAN.

-During the exhibition, artists will be at the gallery.
-We’re look forward to meeting you.
+During the exhibition, artists Takayuki Matsumine / @takaarts and Freyja Dean / @freyjadean will be at the gallery.
+We’re looking forward to meeting you.

 What is “Humanness”?